jinxu06/gsubsampling/README.md

 python main.py hydra.job.name=compare_to_monet model=eqv_monet run.mode=train data=multi_dsprites data.train_set_size=6400 data.batch_size=16 run.max_epochs=1000 run.random_seed=1
 ```

+## About this repository

+We use [Hydra](https://hydra.cc/) to specify configurations for experiments. " The key feature is the ability to dynamically create a hierarchical configuration by composition and override it through config files and the command line."
+Our default hydra configurations can be found at `conf/`.

+The directory `elm/` contains most of our research code.
+All the data loaders can be found at `elm/data_loader/`, and all the models can be found at `elm/model/`.
+Experimental results will be generated at `outputs/`, organised by dates and job names.
+By default, Logs and checkpoints are directed to `/tmp/log/`, but this can be reconfigured in `conf/config.yaml`.

 ## Contact

 To ask questions about code or report issues, please directly open an issue on github.